Why it should be called ‘benefits realisation’

 What we call things really matters and here is why:

-Over the past decade the topic of benefits realisation has emerged and is gaining much interest.
-In some circles it is being referred to as benefits management.
+Over the past decade, the topic of benefits realisation has emerged and is gaining much interest.
+In some circles, it is referred to as benefits management.
 We do not agree with this and here’s why.

-The goal is to realise not to simply manage benefits:
+The goal is to realise not simply manage benefits:

 Finally, and not least of all, we should measure ourselves against the goal of the process, not whether we have implemented the ‘right’ management tools around the process.